Kallmann McKinnell & Wood: Boston City Hall

 City Hall was published internationally both at the time of its design and upon its completion, and popular publications and tourist guide books featured the building prominently, but unlike the Gateway Arch in St. Louis and Sydney's Opera House (also products of widely publicized design competitions), Boston City Hall never became a symbol of the city, except perhaps in a negative way.
 Although some tried to associate it with the city's successful reinvention of itself following decades of decline, this never caught on.
 For many it became symbolic of all that was wrong with Boston's government: rigid, mean, and uncaring of the masses.
 Said McKinnell: "As we all know, Boston's mayor wants to sell or preferably tear down City Hall.
 But as [structural engineer] Bill LeMessurier once said, it will take a controlled nuclear device to get rid of this building.
 So in a very real way, perhaps, we have made our legacy using concrete because it is so bloody difficult to get rid of....
 We were right in the sense that architecture had to be rethought as something which is long-lived and, over time, could be decorated, embellished, and adorned by subsequent generations."

-As of March 2011, plans are underway to re-think the surrounding plaza in relation to the building.